Yarnss/stats220/index.md

 # Hi!
-Welcome to my website 🥳
+Welcome To My First Website 🥳

 Here is a meme I created using the [{Magick}](https://cran.r-project.org/web/packages/magick/vignettes/intro.html) package from **R**.